-• Multiband Plus T1/PRI can connect to the T1/PRI services in the U.S. and in some countries in the Pacific Rim.
+• Multiband Plus E1/PRI can connect to PTT E1/PRI services in many countries in the European community and to the public networks in many countries in the Pacific

+Rim.
 See the parameter Switch Type in the "Reference to Edit Menus" chapter for a list the international options on a per country basis.

-• In addition to switched circuits, Multiband Plus T1/PRI can connect to nailed-up circuits and optionally aggregate nailed-up and switched circuits.
+• In addition to switched circuits, Multiband Plus E1/PRI can connect to nailed-up circuits and optionally aggregate nailed-up and switched circuits.